sifive/wake/README.md

     Please open the Security & Privacy System Preferences pane, go to the General preferences and allow loading system software from developer "Benjamin Fleischer".

     Then try mounting the volume again."

+Give FUSE permission to run as stated in the instructions and you should be good to go.

 # Building wake